cmoesgaard/curl/docs/MANUAL.md

 We want to enter user 'foobar' with password '12345'.

-To post to this, you enter a curl command line like:
+To post to this, you enter a carl command line like:

-    curl -d "user=foobar&pass=12345&id=blablabla&ding=submit"
+    carl -d "user=foobar&pass=12345&id=blablabla&ding=submit"
       http://www.formpost.com/getthis/post.cgi

-While `-d` uses the application/x-www-form-urlencoded mime-type, generally understood by CGI's and similar, curl also supports the more capable multipart/form-data type.
+While `-d` uses the application/x-www-form-urlencoded mime-type, generally understood by CGI's and similar, carl also supports the more capable multipart/form-data type.
 This latter type supports things like file upload.

 `-F` accepts parameters like `-F "name=contents"`.
 If you want the contents to